canonical/charm-relation-interfaces/interfaces/vault_autounseal/v0/README.md

 - create an encryption key for the requirer called `charm-autounseal/keys/${relation_id}` in the `charm-autounseal` backend
 - create a policy for the requirer that provides `update` capabilities on the encryption key
 - create an AppRole for this policy, and a secret for the AppRole, and store both the role ID and the secret ID in a Juju secret
-  - The secret should contain at least two values: `role-id`, and `secret-id`
+  - The secret should contain at least two key-value pairs: `role-id`, and `secret-id`
   - The AppRole should allow the creation of periodic tokens, so that Vault can indefinitely renew the token.
 - provide the following to the Requirer in the databag
   - the URL of the Vault (used in the Vault config for the `address` value)
+  - the key name of the transit key used for autounseal
   - the Juju secret ID which contains the Role ID and Secret ID of the AppRole
   - the CA certificate that the Requirer should use to validate its certificate.